Infinitesimal freeness for orthogonally invariant random matrices: Small Examples with the Square of a Semi-Circle

-Let $y$ have the limit distribution of a real Wishart matrix with $c = 1$ and $c' = 0$ (see \cite[Corollary 18]{mvb}).
+We can also compare the infinitesimal law of $x$ to that of $y$ which has the limit distribution of a real Wishart matrix with $c = 1$ and $c' = 0$ (see \cite[Corollary 18]{mvb}).
 Then the base distribution of $x$ and $y$ are both Marchenko-Pastur with parameter $1$ (see \cite[Def.~2.11]{ms}).
-However we have $\kappa_2'(y, y) = 1$, see \cite[Cor.~18]{mvb}.
+However we have $\kappa'_2(x, x) = 2$ and $\kappa_2'(y, y) = 1$, see \cite[Cor.~18]{mvb}.
 So the infinitesimal laws of $x$ and $y$ are different even though the base distributions are the same.